ever-been/everDoc/src/book/markdown/services.md

 * change implementation
 * write-through and write-back modes

-Detailed description of configuration can be found in the [Configuration](#user.configuration) section.
+Detailed description of configuration can be found in Chapter 2.8.1.8 [MapStore Configuration](#user.configuration).

 ### Web Interface {#devel.services.webinterface}
-The EverBEEN web interface is a sophisticated utility. able to monitor and control the EverBEEN cluster.
+The EverBEEN web interface is a sophisticated utility able to monitor and control the EverBEEN cluster.
 It is not actually a real service but rather a standalone client.
 Nevertheless it is an indispensable part of the framework.
 Its implementation is based on the [Tapestry5](http://tapestry.apache.org/) framework and its extension, [Tapestry5-jquery](http://tapestry5-jquery.com/).
-Describing the principles and conventions of Tapestry framework is not a part of the EverBEEN documentation but it can be found on official site of the framework.
+Describing the principles and conventions of Tapestry framework is not a part of the EverBEEN documentation but can be found on the official site of the framework.
 We would, however, like to include some information which could be helpful for Web Interface extenders.

 #### Dependency Injection
 Tapestry uses its own implementation of dependency injection called Tapestry IoC (Inversion of Control).
 This container is responsible for managing dependencies among pages, components, services and other parts of the application.
 Tapestry has several of its own services and we added two more: